-Overall, crime is down in Bed-Stuy, but up in Brooklyn as a whole.
+Overall, crime is up Bed-Stuy, but down in Brooklyn as a whole.

-There has a 24% decrease in crime levels reported to Bed-Stuy’s 79th Precinct, and a 62.5% decrease reported to the neighborhood’s 81st Precinct during the week Jan.
-10 through Jan.
-16, compared to the same period last year.
+There has a 9.4% decrease in crime levels reported to Bed-Stuy's 79th Precinct, but a 14.8% increase reported to the neighborhood's 81st Precinct during the week Nov.
+8 through Nov.
+14, compared to the same period last year.

-Across the two precincts, there have been 25 incidents reported, including rape, felony assault, burglary, grand larceny and grand larceny auto.
+Across the two precincts, there have been 60 incidents reported, including robbery, felony assault, burglary, grand larceny and grand larceny auto.

-During the same period last year, there were 41 incidents reported, including two incidents of rape.
+During the same period last year, there were 59 incidents reported, including two incidents of rape and five of robbery.

-There has been one murder and four rapes reported this year in the neighborhood, compared with one murder and two rapes reported by the same date in 2021.
+There have been 17 murders and 24 rapes reported this year in the neighborhood, compared with 15 murders and 41 rapes reported by the same date in 2020.

-Looking at the 28-day cycle, there has been a 15.7% decrease in incident reports at the 79th Precinct and 18.8% increase at the 81st Precinct this year on last.
+Looking at the 28-day cycle, there has been a 12.6% increase in incident reports at the 79th Precinct and 13.7% decrease at the 81st Precinct this year on last.

-The most common incident reported over the week-long period was grand larceny, with 11 reports of the crime.
-That is two less than during the same period last year.
+The most common incident reported over the week-long period was grand larceny, with 26 reports of the crime.
+That is the same number as during the same period last year.

 In the headlines: